sinai-dev/UnityExplorer/README.md

 * Press F7 to show or hide the menu.
 * Simply browse through the scene, search for objects, etc, it's pretty self-explanatory.

+### Help!
+I can't use the mouse!

+It is fairly common for games to override mouse control with their own mouse behaviour.
+Unfortunately, it's not feasible for CppExplorer to handle this due to how differently every game will go about it.

+In general, pressing Escape (to open a menu) will usually give you control over the mouse.

+For more control, you can create a plugin like [VRCExplorerMouseControl](https://github.com/sinaioutlander/VRCExplorerMouseControl), which was made for VRChat.
+With just one simple Harmony patch you should be able to give yourself control over the mouse while using CppExplorer.

 ## Images

 Scene explorer, and inspection of a MonoBehaviour object: